top of page

 Yellows I must use a lot of, as my colour ink cartridges in my home printer run out of yellow before any other colour when I print copies of my paintings (not for sale, but when solving painting puzzles and considering options for studio paintings).
 Raw Sienna and Yellow Ochre I’ll use almost interchangeably depending on the degree of opacity I want.
 The true yellows and lemons I use very little other than as mixers.
 Quinacridone Gold I find quite a magical versatile pigment -even unmixed it delivers a wide range of colour (hue) as it dilutes, and its physical property of displacing other wet pigments is remarkable.

 I often choose which pigments to use for colour mixes by whether I want a granulating or non-granulating result.
-So for example a smooth dark might be viridian green and alizarin crimson while a granulating dark might be French ultramarine and burnt umber.
+So for example a smooth dark might be Viridian Green and Alizarin Crimson while a granulating dark might be French Ultramarine and Burnt Umber.
 The resulting colour can be similar but the paint behaviour and resulting texture quite different.

 So that’s a quick run through the what and why of my current palette.
 I’ve no qualms about using a special colour as a one off, or using a gouache for a highlight if needed.
-I haven’t discussed brands, thought they make a difference due to offten using different pigments for the same ‘named colour’ and also using different binder mediums that affect the paint consistency and behaviour.
+I haven’t discussed brands, though they make a difference due to often using different pigments for the same ‘named colour’ and also using different binder mediums that affect the paint consistency and behaviour.
 But that would be a subject for another post.

 I suspect the bottom line is if you paint enough your colours will find you, depending on what and how you paint.
 You might not even realise they have until you find you're not looking for any more, and maybe even thinking you might do without one or two.